 \section{Proposed Method: \alg}

+We first formalize the problem of generative model unlearning.
+For generality, we present the formulation in terms of a generic random variable $\Z$ and use $p(\z)$ to denote either a density or probability mass, referring to both simply as densities for brevity.
+We specialize to the setting of conditional generation for LLMs when needed.

-We formalize the generative model unlearning task.
-We consider a generative model with query access $p_{\btheta}(\z)$ parameterized by $\btheta$.
-For LLMs, we write $\z = (\x, y)$, where $\x$ denotes the context and $y$ the next token, with the autoregressive factorization $p_{\btheta}(y \mid \x)$.
-For generality, we present the formulation in terms of a generic variable $\z \sim p(\z)$ where $p$ is either a density or probability mass, and specialize as needed.
-As mentioned earlier, we are given the original pretrained model $p_{\bthetas}$, which we assume approximates the data distribution $p$ over the full set $\Data = \Data_r \sqcup \Data_f$, together with sample access to both $\Data_r$ and $\Data_f$.
-The goal is to produce a model that generates samples from the ground-truth retain distribution $p_r$, corresponding solely to the information contained in $\Data_r$.
+We consider a generative model parameterized by $\btheta$, with query access to its density $p_{\btheta}(\z)$.
+For LLMs, we write $\Z = (\X,Y)$ where $\X$ denotes the context and $Y$ the next token, with the conditional distribution $p_{\btheta}(y \mid \x)$.
+As mentioned above, we are given the original pretrained model $p_{\bthetas}$, which we assume approximates the data distribution $p$ over the full dataset $\Data = \Data_r \sqcup \Data_f$, together with access to the samples in both $\Data_r$ and $\Data_f$.
+The goal is then to produce a model that generates samples from the ground-truth retain distribution $p_r$, corresponding only to the samples in $\Data_r$.